 Double click on any word to see its definition.
 When you compare two things, you show what they have in common, and when you contrast things, you show their differences.
 Compare and contrast essays are one of the most common essays a student will encounter.
 You will be answering a specific question, "How do these two things compare,", or "What makes them different? " Sometimes you might be asked to do both.
 There are several ways to write this type of essay.
 Choosing what to write about You have to identify two things that are linked in some way, there should be similarities as well as differences.
 Make sure the topics you choose are something you're interested in, and preferably knowledgeable about, or at least something you can research easily.
 For example: You could write about two ideas, events, jobs, people, or organisations.

-How to start.
+How to start Once you've decided on two things, try writing a list of what they have in common and what is different about them.
 The Passive.
 An active sentence like I drank two cups of coffee has the subject first (the person or thing that does the verb), followed by the verb, and finally the object (the person or thing that the action happens to).

 So, in this example, the subject is 'I', the verb is 'drank' and the object is 'two cups of coffee'.
 But, we don't always need to make sentences this way.
 We might want to put the object first, or perhaps we don't want to say who did something.
 This can happen for lots of reasons (see the explanation further down the page).

 It is not important or not known, however, who or what is performing the action.
 Example: My bike was stolen.
 In the example above, the focus is on the fact that my bike was stolen.
 Sometimes a statement in passive is more polite than active voice, as the following example shows: Example: A mistake was made.
 In this case, I focus on the fact that a mistake was made, but I do not blame anyone (e.g. Form of Passive Subject + finite form of to be + Past Participle (3rd column of irregular verbs) Example: A letter was written.
 When rewriting active sentences in passive voice, note the following: 147391.
 The Punctuation Guide.